apmd-lab/Eschallot/README.md

 ![](flowchart.png)

-If you find this code helpful in your research, please consider citing:
+If you have found this code to be helpful in your research, please consider citing:

 (to be added)